Goodwill Find- My Rolling Kitchen Island. Take THAT Constipation Hardware!

 Then I had to figure out what color I wanted her to be.

-I really liked the whole metal leg/industrial feel so I decided to use some of this:
+I really liked the metal leg/industrial feel so I decided to use some of this:

-This was some spray paint given to me by bestie Melissa when she moved.
+This was some spray paint given to me by my friend before she moved.

 I gave the legs two or three coats.

-I forgot how many because I had two other paint projects goin' on in this garage.
+I forgot how many because I had two other paint projects going on in this garage.

 Then I had to consider the table top.

-This is the deal.
-I kinda liked it just the way it was.
+Although I kind of liked it just the way it was.